safruls/safruls/README.md

 ## About Me

 I'm a **Software Engineer** with a Master of Engineering degree from The University of Tokyo, specializing in both frontend and backend technologies.
 I'm passionate about building innovative web and mobile applications that deliver exceptional user experiences.
-With a proven track record of driving technical initiatives, improving system performance, and delivering user-centric solutions, I thrive on solving complex problems through clean, efficient code.
+With a proven track record of driving technical initiatives, improving system performance, and delivering user-centric solutions, I enjoy working on solving complex problems and implementing clean code.

 **Location:** Jakarta, Indonesia
 **Email:** safrulsetiawan@gmail.com